bengrunfeld/study-notes/redux.md

 This will take our `mapStateToProps` function and actually map the values that we've saved under `goal` and `target` to the properties of the UIComponent, `goal` and `target`.
 The second argument, `props` are any props that were passed to the component by the Parent.

 **Mapping dispatch to React components**

+`mapDispatchToProps` allows us to give our React components the ability to dispatch actions in a Redux app.
+I.e. it gives our components controlled access to `store.dispatch(action)`.

+`mapDispatchToProps` receives the store's `dispatch` function as an argument.

     import { connect } from 'react-redux'